 Although the extensive art collections of the Louvre Palace, the former royal residence, opened to the public in 1793 by decree of the government during the French Revolution, it was not until 1848 that the museum became the property of the state.
 Le Gray’s image shows the exuberance of the architecture undertaken shortly thereafter, when large sections of the building housed government offices.

-as cowherd boys are told in Srimad Bhagavatam.
-Balaram’s appearance is
+cowherd boys are told in Srimad Bhagavatam.
+Balaram’s appearance is celebrated

 A. C. Bhaktivedanta Swami Prabhupada, founder of the Hare Krishna Movement, traced his lineage to the fifteenth-century avatar Sri Caitanya.
 He authored more than fifty volumes (English translations of and commentaries on Sanskrit and Bengali texts), serving as a medium between these distant authorities and his modern Western readership and using his writings as blueprints for spiritual change and a revolution in consciousness.
 He had to speak the language of a people vastly disparate from the original recipients of his tradition’s scriptures, without compromising fidelity to the tradition.